 1. Select your best headshot and production images

-So that we can always contact you, it’s important to keep us up-to-date each time you move.
-Also remember to update your location on your profile.
-This is super important for when you’re applying for work, so make sure it’s current!
+So that we can always contact you, it’s important to keep us up-to-date whenever you move.
+Remember to update your location on your profile as this is super important for when you’re applying for work, so make sure it’s current.

 3. Be thoughtful about your playing age

-The age range you can successfully play is very important to get right, and this is essential information for casting directors.
-Be realistic: chances are, you can’t play everything from 16-50!
-Keep it in a sensible range.
+The age range you can successfully play is very important to get right, as this is essential information for casting directors.
+Be realistic; chances are, you can’t play everything from 16-50 so keep it in a sensible range.